Reduced blood circulation and hypertension caused by cutaneous folds

 There are two main grooming techniques, you'll have to use them both:

-Superficial grooming; to restore the elasticity of the skin of parts of your body.
+Superficial grooming; to restore skin elasticity in certain areas of the body.

 Pressure grooming; to free the skin precisely where the blockages occur.